Down by the Water (PJ Harvey song): Release and critical reception

-In 2005, Diplo sampled "Down By The Water" for a remix of the Mike Jones single "Still Tippin", and then again the following year on Plastic Little's indie rap track "Now I Hollar".
+In 2005, Diplo sampled "Down by the Water" for a remix of the Mike Jones single "Still Tippin", and then again the following year on Plastic Little's indie rap track "Now I Hollar".

 Music video

 Maria Mochnacz directed the music video for "Down by the Water".
 Owing to the large promotional push by Island Records for To Bring You My Love, the video received a higher budget than Harvey's two previous music videos for the company.
 It was recorded with a large crew over the course of two days in London, in contrast with the "anti-pop" video for "Man-Size", and was shot on 35mm film.
-Two camera assistants, Seamus McGarvey and Mike Valentine, separately recorded the different scenes of the video; McGarvey recorded the dancing scenes and Valentine recorded the underwater scenes.
+Two camera assistants, Seamus McGarvey, and Mike Valentine, separately recorded the different scenes of the video; McGarvey recorded the dancing scenes and Valentine recorded the underwater scenes.
 A body double replaced Harvey for some of the underwater footage.

 The video features Harvey dancing in a red satin dress with a large wig and excessive make-up.
 She dubbed her appearance "Joan Crawford on acid" in an interview with Spin in 1996.
 Describing the video in an interview with JBTV, she said: "it was a hard video to make actually that one.
 It was two days worth of jumping in and out of a swimming pool.
 Well, one day was just in the swimming pool and the other day was just dancing on a rotating platform but it was quite hard-going after all", adding "it was quite scary as well because I was jumping in with a wig which was really, really heavy so it was quite difficult to get to the surface again.
 And wearing high-heel silver shoes, not the best thing for swimming in."

-The video was nominated for Best Female Video at the 1995 MTV Video Music Awards and has been featured in episodes of Beavis and Butt-head, Ash vs. Evil Dead, Peaky Blinders, and Gotham.
-The song was also featured in the pilot of Showtime series Yellowjackets.
+The video was nominated for Best Female Video at the 1995 MTV Video Music Awards.